aws-samples/observability-driven-development/README.md

 ## Clean Up Resources

-To avoid further charges for resources you used during this tutorial, delete the resources created by your AWS SAM template and the CloudWatch logs created by your Lambda validation functions.
+To avoid further charges for resources you used during this tutorial, delete the resources created by your AWS SAM template and the CloudWatch logs created by your Lambda functions.

 ### To delete your AWS CloudFormation stack